 Holistic Approach to All Electric Home Design

 For good all electric home design, we recommend a holistic approach.
-In short, start with an energy efficient building and use energy efficient electrical applicances powered by solar panels.

 Your all electric home design should reduce heat loss in winter and heat gain in summer, as far as practicable.
 Your design should consider carefully heating, cooling and water heating because this accounts for more than 60% of your total power demand.